angular/angular/aio/content/guide/component-interaction.md

 {@a bidirectional-service}

-## Parent and children communicate via a service
+## Parent and children communicate using a service

 A parent component and its children share a service whose interface enables bi-directional communication *within the family*.